 Predictive analytics is another tool available for HR professionals through AI which informs decision-making.
 AI can be instrumental in providing meaningful foresight of employee turnover and revealing talent deficiencies and thus contribute to sophisticated HR techniques.

 The Indian labour laws are highly complex and continuously changing.
 Compliance with new legal guidelines, for instance, is aided when such as monitoring of changes in regulatory frameworks, which assist groups to ensure adjustment of HR practices.

 Effect of AI on HR Process in India

-Using AI in HRMS extends beyond technological conveniences and profoundly transforms the entire process of Human Resource that eventually changes the organisation.
+Using AI in HRMS extends beyond technological conveniences and profoundly transforms the entire process of human resources, eventually changing the organisation.
 Here’s how AI is reshaping HR in India:

 1. Refined Recruitment Process